Positioning and maintaining your carbon monoxide alarm

 In order for your carbon monoxide alarm to work correctly, it is essential you put it in the right place.
 Here are the things you need to consider when placing a carbon monoxide detector:

-- Place the alarm at head height.
+• Place the alarm at head height.
 This could be on a shelf or bookcase; it doesn’t have to be fixed on a wall.
-Ideally, it should be at least 15cm from the ceiling.
+Ideally, it should be

-- Make sure the alarm is at least a metre away from fuel-burning appliances, such as boilers and ovens.
+• Make sure the alarm is between 1 and 3 m (measured horizontally) from the potential source of CO, such as boilers and ovens.

 Carbon monoxide alarm maintenance